jlquinn/xbows-driver/doc/spec.md

 How does a firmware update get sent to the keyboard?

 Do I need to interpret the keyboard return packets?

+## Driver Mode must stay active

+It turns out that to maintain an active light program, the driver must send packets periodically.
+If not, the keyboard will revert to the last used build-in backlight mode after about 5 seconds.

 # Custom Layer Programming